Ecotourism Australia Limited Terms & Conditions

 During the time that the certification is cancelled, the operator must remove all logos and reference of certification from their marketing collateral and digital platforms.
 Ecotourism Australia Ltd will monitor the client’s conformity with removal of logo for a period of twelve months or longer.

-A certified operator or member with existing certification, an applicant applying for certification, or an operator re-applying for certification has a right of appeal if their application for certification is rejected, or certification removed following an audit.
+A certified operator, destination or member with existing certification, an applicant applying for certification, or an operator re-applying for certification has a right of appeal if their application for certification is rejected, or certification removed following an audit.

 Appeals will be evaluated by the Ecotourism Australia Ltd Certification Committee and must be lodged with Ecotourism Australia Ltd no later than 21 days after notice of the decision has been given.